Mattjones444/Milestone-Project-2/readme.md

 - Initiate future engagement by challenging the user to complete the game.

+- Encourage users to join the community online for the game, sharing their experiences and scores.

 ### Rules Page

 - Outlines the key function of the game and rules..